 - Most importantly, I also learned that the Canadian government actually isn’t as bad as I had thought it was.
 That they DO try and encourage you to save as much as possible (what with RRSPs, TFSAs, RESPs) and reward you if you exhibit good money hoarding behaviour

 So now I come well prepared with this arsenal of information about the RESP and will make sure I follow all the tips and tricks in the book once that baby of mine pops out (in the next few years).
 From day 0, I’ll make sure he or she is well equipped and will have access to money for school (because being $40K in debt when you graduate from post-secondary just seems like it sucks).

-I honestly think EVERYONE with a child or thinking of having a child should go out and get this book (available on Amazon) and start contributing to an RESP.
+I honestly think EVERYONE with a child or thinking of having a child should go out and get this book and start contributing to an RESP.
 Giving a child the chance for higher education and not having to limit their opportunities because of money is the best gift to possibly give, IMHO.
 I was given this gift by my parents (and scholarships thanks to my genius intellect lol) and am sure glad I didn’t have to go into debt for school.
 Besides, if the government is giving away free money, why not take advantage of this rare opportunity?